MAPIRlab/gaden/README.md

 Moreover, it integrates the simulation of different environmental sensors, such as metal oxide gas sensors, photo-ionization detectors, T-DLAS or anemometers, as well as it is fully integrated with ROS and the navigation stack, making testing and validation much easier.

+If you do not want to use ROS, gaden is available as a [standalone library](https://github.com/MAPIRlab/gaden_core) and a [graphical desktop application](https://github.com/MAPIRlab/gaden_gui).

 ## Video showcase
 [![Video showcase](https://img.youtube.com/vi/2i3_pyV-MYU/hqdefault.jpg)](https://youtu.be/2i3_pyV-MYU)